ceolson/flu/PROJECT_REPORT.md

 3. True hemagglutinin sequences to learn from

 # The generative model
-The first type of training paradigm I tried was a GAN (generative adversarial model) ([reference](https://arxiv.org/abs/1406.2661)), but a GAN never worked for me.
+The first type of training paradigm I tried was a [GAN (generative adversarial model)](https://arxiv.org/abs/1406.2661), but a GAN never worked for me.
 I used a Wasserstein GAN with the training method from [this paper](https://arxiv.org/abs/1704.00028) to try to stabilize the training.
 I tried a variety of architectures, including some fully connected and some convolutional and used a lot of different choices for hyperparameters.
 The training was always extremely slow and never produced realistic-looking sequences (and even sometimes collapsed completely into generating strings of 'A's).
 I ended up dropping, but there is no reason why a GAN shouldn't work for this problem.
 You can see what I think is my best implementation of a GAN in `generator.py` with the `--model=gan` option, but it still doesn't work.

-I moved to using a VAE (variational autoencoder) ([reference](https://arxiv.org/abs/1312.6114)) which worked really well.
+I moved to using a [VAE (variational autoencoder)](https://arxiv.org/abs/1312.6114) which worked really well.
 Below are some of the options I've tried.

 ## VAE design and hyperparameters
 ### Architecture